AI-Mentorship/Debate-Match-RAG/src/backend/fact_checker_prototype/README.md

-# Debate Match Fact-Checking Module (Prototype)
+# Debate Match Fact-Checking Module

-This module is a prototype fact-checking system for the Debate Match RAG pipeline.
+This module is a fact-checking system for the Debate Match RAG pipeline.
 It verifies claims made in debates by leveraging external sources and a zero-shot classifier.

 The module performs the following: